-The OED definition of authentic in this context is simply: "Genuine."
+- The OED definition in this context is simply: "Genuine."

 Both definitions resonate strongly with the commonly understood meanings of authenticity in human personality and relationships.

 Authentic leaders know and live their values and they win people's trust by being who they are, not pretending to be someone else or living up to others' expectations.
-The notion of being genuine equates to being honest and truthful, and being strait and direct.
+The notion of being genuine equates to being honest and truthful and being straight and direct.
 Avoiding the use of 'spin' and PR and meaningless or hiding behind vague words and hollow promises.

-A difficulty in this philosophy is that as the popularity and writings around authentic leadership grow, so its definition is beginning to blur, and to overlap with other philosophies.
-Given the nature of a philosophy, this is inevitable.
+A difficulty in this philosophy is that as the popularity and writings it grow, so its definition is beginning to blur, and to overlap with other philosophies.
+Given the nature of philosophy, this is inevitable.
 For example, an overlap exists with servant leadership in point 2 of Craig's list, which strongly implies a sense of service.

 Authentic leadership is also beginning to gain a spiritual connotation, which you can see in this quote by the author Sarah Ban Breathnach: "The authentic self is the soul made visible."
-Nonetheless, despite the expansion of interpretations, the philosophy of authentic leadership has gained ground in the 21st-century and the trend is likely to persist.
+Nonetheless, despite the expansion of interpretations, this philosophy has gained ground in the 21st-century and the trend is likely to persist.